Provided are descriptions of courses offered for MSN, DNP and PhD programs at the MU Sinclair School of Nursing.

 N8680 Pediatric Mental Health Assessment and Treatment (3.5: 2 didactic, 1.5 clinical)

 Develops advanced skills in psychiatric assessment and follow-up evaluation of children and adolescents experiencing mental health problems.
 Explores diagnosis, treatment, and management of child and adolescent mental health disorders.
 Prerequisites: NURSE 8610 or faculty consent.
 Offered every fall.

 N8710 Clinical Management OF Acute & Critical Care Problems (3.5 cr: 2 didactic, 1.5 clinical)

 Advanced practice nurse management of selected clinical problems across the lifespan commonly encountered in the acute and/or critical care settings.
 Patient safety, technology, and product selection addressed.
 Integrated clinical practicum with selected population and setting.
 May be repeated for credit.
 Prerequisites: NURSE 7140.
-Offered every fall.
+Offered every other fall in odd years.

 N8720 Symptom Management of Acute And Chronic Illness (3 cr; or 3.5-5 [2 credit didactic; 1.5-3 credits clinical)

 Clinical management of symptoms of acute and chronic illness across the lifespan.
 Preparation for teaching patient self-management strategies.
 Integrated clinical practicum with selected population and setting.
 Prerequisites: NURSE 7140 and NURSE 7150 or faculty consent.
 Offered every spring.